Facebook pixel Dental Hygiene

 Advanced Facilities

-Students have access to hands-on-experience at the public dental hygiene clinic on the Forest Park campus.
-STLCC has a fully equipped, 20-chair, dental hygiene clinic with four x-ray rooms equipped with four intraoral x-ray units and one panoramic unit, all which utilize digital radiography.
+STLCC has a fully equipped, 30-chair, dental hygiene clinic with four x-ray rooms equipped with four intraoral x-ray units and one panoramic unit, all which utilize digital radiography.

 Back to top